Are There Heavy Metals in Your Salt? Safest Options for Clean Eating

 What Are Heavy Metals, and Why Are They Found in Salt?

-Heavy metals, including lead, mercury, and cadmium, are naturally occurring elements that can pose serious health risks when consumed in excessive amounts.
-While salts are often valued for their mineral content, some contain harmful levels of these toxic metals.
+Heavy metals are naturally occurring elements that can pose serious health risks especially when consumed in excessive amounts.
+While salts are often valued for their mineral content, some contain harmful levels of heavy metals.

 Common Heavy Metals in Salt: Aluminum, Arsenic, Cadmium, Lead, and Mercury

-2. Arsenic.
-The International Agency for Research on Cancer (IARC) classifies arsenic (as a single element) and inorganic arsenic compounds as “carcinogenic to humans.”
-Arsenic is also considered a potent neurotoxin.
-It can cross the blood-brain barrier and accumulate in different regions of the brain suggesting its role in neurological diseases.
+- Arsenic.
+Considered a potent neurotoxin, arsenic (as a single element) and inorganic arsenic compounds are also classified as “carcinogenic to humans” by the International Agency for Research on Cancer (IARC).
+Arsenic can cross the blood-brain barrier and accumulate in different regions of the brain suggesting its role in neurological diseases.
 (Prakash et al., 2016)

 How Heavy Metals End Up in Salt (e.g., natural deposits, environmental pollution)